Lake Region Electric Trust

 How does Lake Region Electric Trust spend its money?

 Lake Region Electric Trust directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Lake Region Electric Trust tax-deductible?